radrich/richarmstrong.net/_posts/2020-11-12-get-inspired-by-your-city.md

 ## {{ "Want to know more about exploring your city and getting inspired?
 Take the online class." | widont }}
 You may be convinced that it’s time explore your city.
 To absorb inspiration.
 To refuel your creative well.
 To relax.
 That’s the point of this post.
 If you want a guide on how to best make that happen, then take my online class **Get Inspired: Explore Your City.** The class is about getting inspired by the city you live in, or nearby.
 You’ll learn why getting away from your desk and devices, and planning a day exploring your city, will inspire you in a deeper, truer, and more authentic way.
 The class covers where to go, what to bring, how to explore, and a bunch of other tips.

-### Want to know when it launches?
-Sign up below!
+### Be the first to know when it launches—sign up below.

 {% include mailing-list.html type="classes" %}

 ### Class resources
 If you’re looking class PDFs, here they are!
+The class, however, is currently in production.

 - [Inspiration Day Variations](https://www.dropbox.com/s/qka766be1w9uzwk/inspiration-day-variations.pdf?dl=0)
 - [Possible Place Ideas](https://www.dropbox.com/s/7l853ykknve0bl3/possible-place-ideas.pdf?dl=0)